biancacpacheco/python-dw/README.md

 Python DW can also be used to search slow algorithms based on their syntax.
 It comes along with an interactive module to execute your own *Design tests*, called [dw-check](https://github.com/Caio-Batista/python-dw#what-is-the-dw-check).

 ### How to use the API?
 This tool is used like any api else.
-It creates the abstractions with side functions in the main module that can be found in [here](https://github.com/Caio-Batista/python-dw/blob/master/api/design_wizard.py).
-All the functions have their own documentations but are self explanned by their names and the section of the code that are found.
+It creates the abstractions with side functions in the main module that can be found in [this source code](https://github.com/Caio-Batista/python-dw/blob/master/api/design_wizard.py).
+All the functions have their own [documentations](https://github.com/Caio-Batista/python-dw/tree/master/api#api-python-design-wizard-docs) but they're self explanned by their names and the section of the code that are found.

 Next is an example how to use the tool: